erhhung/homelab-k8s/README.md

 # Erhhung's Home Kubernetes Cluster

-This Ansible-based project provisions Erhhung's high-availability Kubernetes cluster `homelab` using Rancher, and installs services to monitor IoT appliances and to deploy other personal projects.
+This Ansible-based project provisions Erhhung's high-availability Kubernetes cluster at home named `homelab`, and deploys services for monitoring various IoT appliances, as well as for deploying other personal projects, including self-hosted LLMs and RAG pipelines that enable multi-source hybrid searches and agentic automations using local knowledge base containing vast amounts of personal and sensor data.

 The approach taken on all service deployments is to treat the clusters as a **production** environment _(to the extent possible with limited resources and scaling capacity across a few mini PCs)_.
 That means TLS everywhere and requiring authenticated user access, scraping metrics, and configuring dashboards and alerts.